daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ***

-**3. How the market can go wrong (and how to maybe fix it) (weeks 6-7)**
+### 3. How the market can go wrong (and how to maybe fix it) (weeks 6-7)

 Notice I kept saying "under certain conditions" free markets yield good outcomes.
 These conditions may not hold, for various reasons.
 In the third chunk, we discuss two of these reasons, which lead to 'market failures'.
 It is important to understand these.
 These (sometimes) offer a justification for government intervention, and help us understand how government can best respond.
 These also offer insights for business models; which 'goods' may be hard to provide without government subsidies, and how can we use technological innovation to capture value and reduce the extent of market failures?
 (Businesses may also be able to take advantage of market failures in ways that are harmful to public welfare, But I would hate to think I'm training you to do this.)

-- Market failures -- Public goods (NS, ch.
-16, parts)
+\underline{Market failures -- Public goods (NS, ch.
+16, parts)}

 Not all goods can easily be restricted to a single consumer.
 'Non-rival' and 'non-excludable' goods (e.g., a fireworks display) are called *public goods*: these will tend to be undersupplied by the free market, as we will come to understand.
 We will also discuss the evidence for the private provision of these, and consider government's ability to provide them.

-- Monopolies; price discrimination as an imperfect remedy (NS ch.
-11.2-4; supplemental readings)
+\underline{Monopolies; price discrimination as an imperfect remedy (NS ch.
+11.2-4; supplemental readings)}

-This is the polar opposite market structure to *perfect competition*; a monopoly is a single firm that exclusively dominated a particular industry.
+This is the polar opposite market structure to perfect competition; a monopoly is a single firm that exclusively dominated a particular industry.
 It will tend to produce less and charge more than would be socially optimal, yielding a 'deadweight loss' (aka 'DWL').

  'Price discrimination' is (more or less) when a firm charges different prices to different consumers; this can reduce (or increase) the 'deadweight loss' of monopoly, as we will learn.

-**4. Extensions to the model and applications (weeks 8-10)**
+### 4. Extensions to the model and applications (weeks 8-10)

 In the final chunk we extend the model to accommodate some important aspects of the real world.
 We investigate the implication of these for market outcomes.

-- Uncertainty (basic concepts, EU, risk aversion, investment choices) (NS ch.
-4; supplements on finance)
+\underline{Uncertainty (basic concepts, EU, risk aversion, investment choices) (NS ch.
+4; supplements on finance)}

 We make many decisions without knowing exactly what the consequence of each choice will be.
 Economists typically model this using the "expected utility" framework.
 A warning: students often get this concept wrong, so be careful.
 Expected utility is not the same as 'expected monetary value'; and this allows EU to embody risk aversion.

-- Game theory; experimental evidence on this (NS ch.
-5, supplements)
+\underline{Game theory; experimental evidence on this (NS ch.
+5, supplements)}

 For many decisions we make the consequences depend on what *others* do; we have 'strategic interaction'.
 Economist usually consider this using the framework and tools of *game theory*.

-- Limits to cognition, willpower, self-interest; applications and evidence (NS ch 16, supplements)
+\underline{Limits to cognition, willpower, self-interest; applications and evidence (NS ch 16, supplements)}

 People may not actually make decisions In the hyper-rational way we have been assuming.
 Here we carefully consider the adaptation of some insights from Psychology to Economics, yielding 'behavioral economics'